Colleges by Location

 Admissions

-If you find out as much as possible about the school's criteria for admission, your chances of getting accepted will significantly increase.
-Discover some important info about admission at State University of New York Maritime College.
+Discovering as much as possible about the institution's criteria for admission maximizes your chances of getting admitted.
+Learn some important info about admission at State University of New York Maritime College.

-According to the newest information reported, this school uses standardized test scores for admission and it admitted 1,258 in 2025.
-State University of New York Maritime College has an official test-optional admission policy but takes into consideration standardized test scores for the candidates who choose to submit them.
+According to the most recent data, this school uses standardized test scores for admission and it admitted 1,258 in 2025.
+State University of New York Maritime College has an official test-optional admission policy but considers standardized test scores for the candidates who choose to submit them.
 Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The ACT composite average score for all the accepted students in 2025 was 25 and the average GPA was 88.2.
-That means that you need a GPA that's above average in order to get into State University of New York Maritime College; the same goes for your ACT score.
+The ACT composite average score for all the admitted students in 2025 was 25 while the average GPA was 3.3.
+Therefore, the chances are that you'll need a GPA higher than the average for acceptance, and the same goes for your ACT score.

-The SAT Critical Reading average score was 600 for the admitted students, while the average SAT Math score was 597.
+The new students had an average SAT Critical Reading score of 600 and an average SAT Math score of 597.

 Deadlines

 Be sure to apply to this school by January 31.
-If you are applying for a transfer, note that the application deadline is January 31.
+If you are applying for a transfer, the application deadline is January 31.

 Retention Rate

 The graduation rate is another indicator to take into account.
 It reflects the proportion of students who obtain their degrees within the expected timeframe.
-The six-year graduation rate at this school is 66%, which is considered an above-average graduation rate.
+The six-year completion rate at this institution is 66%, which is considered an above-average graduation rate.

 Student Body

-It is never easy to figure out which school is the right choice for you.
-You can get a better insight into a school's culture and life by learning more about its student body.
+Figuring out which school is the right fit for you is not a task you should take lightly.
+You can better comprehend the culture and life of the school by getting to know more about the student body.

 Main Student Body

-The school reported an out-of-state student body portion of 19% for that year.
-The total number of undergraduate students enrolled at the school was 1,286, 21 of which were foreign students.
+That year, the school had an out-of-state student body percentage of 19.
+There was a total of 1,286 undergraduate students, including 21 international students.
 The number of transfer students at this school was 44.

 Student Population Gender Ratio